EricGebhart/bike-gear-calc/README.md

 At this point tests are correct, but float comparisons are not always.

-The API is still in a bit of flux, but settling.
-I'm not quite happy with it.
+_The API is still in a bit of flux, I'm not happy with it.
+I think it's going to need at least a map, maybe a defrecord._

 The data namespace has maps for wheel size, crank lengths, standard cassette/freewheel configurations and the internal ratios for a number